python/typing/docs/spec/callables.rst

 Support for the ``/`` delimiter was introduced in Python 3.8 (:pep:`570`).
-For compatibility with earlier versions of Python, the type system also supports specifying positional-only parameters using a :ref:`naming convention <pos-only-double-underscore>`.
+For compatibility with earlier versions of Python, the type system also supports specifying positional-only parameters using a :ref:`double leading underscore <pos-only-double-underscore>`.

 Default argument values
 -----------------------